ppy/osu-wiki/news/2024/2024-10-07-osumania-4k-world-cup-2024-concludes.md

 ![](/wiki/shared/news/2024-10-07-osumania-4k-world-cup-2024-concludes/Paturages-banner.png)

-[Paturages](https://osu.ppy.sh/users/1375479) is a long-time community member and an all-rounder when it comes to their contributions.
+::Paturages::{ user-id=1375479 } is a long-time community member and an all-rounder when it comes to their contributions.
 This year they coordinated all SV parts of the world cup mappool, in order to ensure players are both challenged and having fun while playing.

 ---